 Last week myself and Iga headed to Go Ape, if you have never heard of Go Ape before then think of it as an obstacle course with cargo nets, wooden bridges, Tarzan swings and zip wires in a forest, high up amongst the treetops.
-There are 30 Go Ape centres around the UK and we went to our nearest one which is situated in the grounds of Crathes castle.
+There are 30 Go Ape centres around the UK and we went to our nearest one which is situated in the grounds of Crathes castle in Aberdeen.

 We arrived at the reception desk where we received a warm welcome and were given instructions to read over and a disclaimer to sign (you know, in case we died).
 There were around 18 of us all together in our group, a few of them had been to Go Ape before so I saw that as a good sign of survival rates.
 Before we headed off onto the courses we received a safety debriefing from an instructor about the importance of staying attached at all times (in case we fell) as well as a practice of attaching the safety harness with our feet firmly on the ground before we ventured on to the first course which consisted of a rope ladder, a cable to walk across while attached to a pulley before zip wiring it to the second course.
 This was probably about 1 metre off the ground and I thought to myself “Yeah, I can do this!”